When to Start Music Lessons:

 My Child Loves Music – So What Should I Do?

-An Age-by-Age Guide to the Best Start in Music Education
+An Age-by-Age Guide to When to Start Music Lessons

 By Cherylann Bellavia